Get Started with Distributed Training using JAX#

 JaxTrainer API#

-The JaxTrainer is the core component for orchestrating distributed JAX training in Ray Train with TPUs.
-It follows the Single-Program, Multi-Data (SPMD) paradigm, where your training code is executed simultaneously across multiple workers, each running on a separate TPU virtual machine within a TPU slice.
-Ray automatically handles atomically reserving a TPU multi-host slice.
+The JaxTrainer is the core component for orchestrating distributed JAX training in Ray Train.
+It follows the Single-Program, Multi-Data (SPMD) paradigm, where your training code is executed simultaneously across multiple workers.

-The JaxTrainer is initialized with your training logic, defined in a train_loop_per_worker function, and a ScalingConfig that specifies the distributed hardware layout.
-The JaxTrainer currently only supports TPU accelerator types.
+You initialize the JaxTrainer with your training logic, defined in a train_loop_per_worker function, and a ScalingConfig that specifies the distributed hardware layout.
+The JaxTrainer supports both Google Cloud TPUs and NVIDIA GPUs.

-For TPU training, the ScalingConfig is where you define the specifics of your hardware slice.
+For TPU training, use ScalingConfig to define your TPU slices configuration.
 Key fields include:

-• use_tpu: This is a new field added in Ray 2.49.0 to the V2 ScalingConfig.
-This boolean flag explicitly tells Ray Train to initialize the JAX backend for TPU execution.
+• use_tpu: It’s a new field added in Ray 2.49.0 to the V2 ScalingConfig.
+This boolean flag tells Ray Train to initialize the JAX backend for TPU execution.

-• topology: This is a new field added in Ray 2.49.0 to the V2 ScalingConfig.
-Topology is a string defining the physical arrangement of the TPU chips (e.g., “4x4”).
-This is required for multi-host training and ensures Ray places workers correctly across the slice.
+• topology: It’s a new field added in Ray 2.49.0 to the V2 ScalingConfig.
+Topology is a string defining the physical arrangement of the TPU chips (for example, “4x4”).
+It’s required for multi-host training and ensures Ray places workers correctly across the slice.
 For a list of supported TPU topologies by generation, see the GKE documentation.

-• accelerator_type: For TPUs, accelerator_type specifies the TPU generation you are using (e.g., “TPU-V6E”), ensuring your workload is scheduled on the desired TPU slice.
+• accelerator_type: For TPUs, accelerator_type specifies the TPU generation you’re using (for example, “TPU-V6E”), ensuring your workload is scheduled on the desired TPU slice.

 Quickstart#